Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

-Fig. \ref{benchmark1_converge}(b) shows the iteration experienced by each BA optimization method, where for each data point, the y-axis value represents how many experiments out of the total ($13\times3 = 130$) experienced a certain iteration number indicated by the x-axis value.
-As can be seen, the overall trend agrees with the results in Fig. \ref{benchmark1_converge} (b) very well: our proposed method and BALM-full require only four or five iterations in all experiments, while BAREG and PA require up to 20 and 50 iterations, respectively.
-EF requires even more iterations beyond 50.
-The only exception is BALM, which experienced more iterations than BAREG in the worst case, the reason is that BALM samples only three points from each plane feature, which may reduce the robustness and increase the iteration steps in some cases.
+Fig. \ref{benchmark1_converge}({c}) shows the iteration experienced by each BA optimization method, where for each data point, the y-axis value represents how many out of the total experiments experienced the iteration number indicated by the x-axis.
+As can be seen, the overall trend agrees with the results in Fig. \ref{benchmark1_converge} (a) very well: our proposed method and {BALM (full)} require only four or five iterations, while BAREG, PA, and {PA (inner)} require up to {20, 40, and 50} iterations, respectively.
+EF requires even more iterations beyond 100.

+Fig. \ref{benchmark1_converge}(d) shows the computation time in each iteration.
+As can be seen, EF consumes the least time for each iteration due to the lack of Hessian computation and linear equation solving. {BALM (full)} consumes the most time since the computation of Jacobian, Hessian and residuals require to enumerate each individual point, leading to a complexity of $O(N^2)$.
+The other methods, PA, {PA (inner)}, BAREG, and ours, consume similar time for each iteration.